Handicapping

 Understanding pace and how it can affect the race is a core handicapping skill.
 What are the likely pace scenarios and who could benefit from them?
 We'll help you figure out how to ask and answer these questions.

-While the study of breeding and pedigree could warrant an entire site on its own, we'll focus on ways you study pedigree from a handicapping perspective.
+While the study of breeding and pedigree could warrant an entire site all on its own, we'll focus on ways you can study pedigree from a handicapping perspective.

 The psychological aspects of the game can play as of a much a part of in your decision making process as the analytical aspects.

-Every trade has its tools and handicapping is no different.
-From the straightforward past performance to the more advanced number crunching and data visualization tools, we'll help you make sense of each so you can decide what to use in your own arsenal.
+There are an amazing amount of tools out there today, from the simple and straight forward past performance to figures to other people's opinions!
+We'll help you make sense of each so you can decide what to use in your own arsenal.

-Sometimes just looking at a horse can tell you much of what you need to know about their upcoming performance.
-We'll discuss what you can learn with your own two eyes from watching replays or looking at horses warming up.
+Sometimes just looking at a horse can tell you much of what you need to know about its upcoming performance.
+We'll discuss what you can learn with your own two eyes from watching replays or looking at a horse as it warms up.

 Browse all Handicapping articles